rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ---
 layout: post
-title: "Creating your certification plan"
+title: "Creating a certification plan"
 #category: general
 tags: [career, certification, checklist]
 comments: true
 ---

-I started my [certification journey]({{ site.url }}/#certification) quite late in my career.
-I followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.

 Do certifications matter ?
 Should I be happy with that one cert ?
 Does it make sense to go for ALL the AWS/Azure/GCP certs ?
-A certification plan or strategy helps to answer these questions + ensures better use of your time.
-Lets dig deeper !
+This blog post will help you answer these questions.

+I started my [certification journey]({{ site.url }}/#certification) quite late in my career.
+I followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.

+Lets dig deeper into the topic !

 <!-- TOC -->